Grants Program Frequently Asked Questions

 Are indirect expenses allowed in this grant?

-- Colleges, Universities, and Government agencies: For maximum efficiency of limited resources, it is Parks California’s policy to fund indirect or overhead costs up to 15% of the approved project amount.
+- Colleges, universities and government agencies: For maximum efficiency of limited resources, it is Parks California’s policy to fund indirect or overhead costs up to 15% of the approved project amount.

-- For Non-profit organizations, Parks California does not employ a fixed minimum or maximum rate for indirect costs.
+- For nonprofit organizations, Parks California does not employ a fixed minimum or maximum rate for indirect costs.

 - We highly encourage applicants to use the budget narrative to thoroughly explain any indirect cost requests.
 Clearly outlining the rationale for these expenses will help reviewers understand how they support your project’s goals and align with the overall funding request.